OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_mac/instructions.md

 ![processor_intel](processor_intel.png)

-and for Apple processors you will find that is says "Apple M1" or "Apple M2":
+and for Apple processors you will find that it says "Apple M1" or "Apple M2":

 ![processor_apple](processor_apple.png)